uvdesk/community-skeleton/guide-apache2.md

     Now, Enter your password when prompted.
 You can run commands as normal, just by typing them.

-Here we check which the latest PHP version available
+Here we check which the latest PHP version available (optional)
 -----------------

 6. Lookup the latest version of PHP available in your packages repository using the following command.
 If it's greater than 8, we'll be proceeding with that: